KubeRocketCI/docs/versioned_docs/version-3.13/operator-guide/monitoring-and-observability/multitenant-logging.md

 - [Loki](https://grafana.com/oss/loki/)
 - [Logging-operator](https://kube-logging.dev/docs/)

 In Grafana, every tenant represents an organization, i.e. it is necessary to create an organization for every namespace in the cluster.
-To get more details regarding the architecture of the Logging Operator, review the Diagram below.
+To get more details regarding the architecture of the Logging Operator, review the diagram below:

   ![Logging operator scheme](../../assets/operator-guide/logging-operator-architecture.png "Logging operator scheme")